edithturn/KCNA-training/README.md

 :heavy_check_mark: [Badge](https://www.credly.com/badges/ab0f9d54-931a-412d-a6e3-9f0a04771c5e)

+# Next Steps :unlock:

-If you are interested in more Kubernetes certifications, hese is the list of them:
+If you are interested in more Kubernetes certifications, hese is the list of them (Click :point_down: on each one to learn more)

 ```mermaid
   flowchart LR